osgirl/AzureMLSI2018/README.md

 ### Azure Setup For Ubuntu 16.04

-1. Clone the project from (https://github.com/booz-allen-hamilton/AzureMLSI2018) and navigate to the project root directory in the terminal/CLI
+1. Clone the project from GitHub with the command 'git clone https://github.com/booz-allen-hamilton/AzureMLSI2018.git' and navigate to the project root directory in the terminal/CLI
 1. Acquire an Azure subscription on the commercial or gov't cluster with the permissions needed to generate Storage and CosmosDB accounts